laurentlannareix/gitdeploy/README.md

-# deplay from master to prod server
+# deploy from master to prod server
 Deploy git projects to production server